 So if you notice red ears that are warm to the touch, a build-up of a waxy, funky-smelling substance within it, loss of hairy or crusty skin around the ear canal, or behavioral changes like intense scratching and head shaking, stop ear cleaning immediately as that may worsen some conditions.

-There may be other signs of sickness not seem directly related to the ears, but maybe a consequence of it if the infection has been going on for a while.
+There may be other signs of sickness that don’t seem directly related to the ears, but maybe a consequence of it if the infection has been going on for a while.
 Keep an eye out for those as well.
 Set an appointment with the vet so they can find out what is wrong and give you the appropriate treatment plan for your best friend.

 How To Clean Your Dog’s Ears At Home

 If your dog’s ears are light pink, relatively free of odor, and only have a little wax on it, then you can do a DIY ear cleaning session.
-Here are the factors to consider as you start.
+Here are the factors to consider as you begin.

 Assess How Often It Must Be Done